Housing Agreement 2012-13Version 1.13

 C4.
 BARBECUE GRILLS (return to index)

 Fire codes prohibit the storage or use of barbecue grills on the sidewalks in each building.
-Approved community grills are provided.
+Community grills are provided.
 After you use the community grills, please leave the equipment, grills, and area clean for the next person.
 Flammable liquids may not be stored in your room.

 C5.
 SATELLITE TELEVISION DISHES (return to index)